cnti-testcatalog/testsuite/RATIONALE.md

 portable and scalable

 #### *To test if the recommended labels are being used to describe resources*: [required_labels](USAGE.md#required-labels)
-> Defining and using labels help to identify semantic attributes of your application or Deployment.
-A common set of labels allows tools to work collaboratively, describing objects in a common manner that all tools can understand.
-You should use recommended labels describe applications in a way that can be queried.
+> Defining and using labels help identify semantic attributes of your application or Deployment.
+A common set of labels allows tools to work collaboratively, while describing objects in a common manner that all tools can understand.
+You should use recommended labels to describe applications in a way that can be queried.

 #### *To test if there are host ports used in the service configuration*: [hostport_not_used](USAGE.md#heavy_check_mark-to-test-if-there-are-host-ports-used-in-the-service-configuration)